 Attend one of our popular CPD courses to hear directly from a senior assessor or drop in to a Q&A session.
-All our courses for the academic year 2021-2022 are being delivered live via an online platform, so you can attend from any location.
+Most of our courses are delivered live via an online platform, so you can attend from any location.